koshkin-sergey/Debugger_for_TANG_NANO-9K/README.md

 └── usbd_ftdi.c      //all FTDI vendor request process, like baudrate set, dtr/rts set, Latency_Timer
 ~~~

-# Problems when writing flash memory with a Gowin programmer
+# Problems of programming internal flash memory with a Gowin programmer
 ## Process of Programming Internal Flash

 The internal Flash uses 256 Bytes as an X-page.
 Each X-page is